 For inactive subscribers

-After learning about the problem of subscriber disengagement, I came up with my own technique which consists of the three major components –
+After learning about the problem of subscriber disengagement, I came up with my technique, which comprises the three major components:

 Re-view the content you’ve been sending them and look for the factors that might have made them lose interest.

 Re-visit them by using effective copywriting techniques that’ll provoke an emotion.
 For example: “Hey Sam (their name)!
 Are we still friends?”
 “Did you miss me?”